bomanimc/InstallTheseThings/README.md

 - [Firefox](https://www.mozilla.org/en-US/firefox/): The browser I use in my personal life.

 **Applications For Writing Code**:
-- [VSCode](https://code.visualstudio.com/): My favorite text editor to use for programming, but [Atom](https://atom.io/) is pretty cool too.
+- [VSCode](https://code.visualstudio.com/): My favorite text editor to use for programming.
 - [iTerm](https://www.iterm2.com/): My favorite terminal because I like the typeface.
 - [Postgres.app](http://postgresapp.com/): I think this is the easiest way to start a Postgres server.